katur/gunsiano/README.md

 Click [here](https://www.lucidchart.com/documents/view/492c-0ebc-51d33178-9110-78400a001d4e) for database schema on Lucidchart.

 See dependencies in `requirements.txt`.
-Some notes about those that are not obvious:
+Some notes about these:
 * `wsgiref` is part of the Python standard library, but appears in pip by accident/default (this bug fixed in Python3.3)
 * `Django` and `MySQL-Python`: straightforward